Fruits and Farinacea

-Fruits and Farinacea: The Proper Food of Man (Note: Full title: Fruits and Farinacea: The Proper Food of Man, Being an Attempt to Prove, from History, Anatomy, Physiology, and Chemistry, that the Original, Natural, and Best Diet of Man is Derived from the Vegetable Kingdom.) is an 1845 treatise by English banker and vegetarianism activist John Smith advocating for a vegetarian diet.
-Drawing upon anatomical, physiological, chemical, historical, and biblical evidence, Smith argued that humans are naturally suited to a diet of fruits, grains, and other plant-based foods, and that the consumption of animal products is a primary cause of disease and moral decline.
-The book was one of the earliest comprehensive defences of vegetarianism in the English language and became a key text in the early British vegetarian movement.
-It was widely reviewed in contemporary medical and popular journals, receiving both praise and criticism, and remained influential for decades, undergoing several reprints and adaptations in Britain and the United States.
+Fruits and Farinacea: The Proper Food of Man (Note: Full title: Fruits and Farinacea: The Proper Food of Man, Being an Attempt to Prove, from History, Anatomy, Physiology, and Chemistry, that the Original, Natural, and Best Diet of Man is Derived from the Vegetable Kingdom.) is an 1845 treatise by the English banker and vegetarianism activist John Smith.
+Published by John Churchill, the book argues for a vegetarian diet using anatomical, physiological, chemical, historical, and biblical evidence.
+Smith maintained that humans were naturally suited to fruits, grains, and other plant foods, and that the consumption of animal products contributed to disease and moral decline.

+The book was reviewed in medical and popular journals, receiving both favourable and critical responses.
+It was reissued in the United States with notes by Russell Thacher Trall, and later appeared in abridged and revised editions edited by Francis William Newman and Charles W. Forward.
+Forward later described it as the most complete English work on vegetarianism published up to that date, while historian James Gregory has described it as a major text in the development of the British vegetarian movement.